Giant Killing: Manga

 Kodansha USA are publishing the manga in English in a digital format.

-Volume list
+Volumes

 Anime

 An anime television series was produced by Studio Deen, directed by Yuu Kou, and written by Toshifumi Kawase.
 The anime began airing in Japan on April 4, 2010.
 On May 21, 2010 it was announced that Crunchyroll had picked up the series for simulcast distribution starting on May 23.
 The opening theme song to Giant Killing is "My Story", by THE CHERRY COKE$.
 The closing credit music is "Get tough!" by G.P.S.

-Episode list
+Episodes

 Reception

-Giant Killing won the 34th Kodansha Manga Award for Best General Manga in 2010.
+Giant Killing won the 34th Kodansha Manga Award in the general category in 2010.